marivignesh9659/AGENIC-AI-APP-SDLC/README.md

 ```

 This is a **demo / POC project**.

-The AI-generated SDLC artifacts are real outputs from the model, but external enterprise actions such as Jira creation, GitHub PR creation, Azure DevOps deployment, App Insights monitoring, and QA execution are simulated through tools.
+The AI-generated SDLC artifacts are real model outputs.
+External enterprise actions such as Jira creation, GitHub PR creation, Azure DevOps deployment, App Insights monitoring, and QA execution are simulated through tools.

-The architecture is designed so mock tools can later be replaced with real REST API integrations.
+The architecture is designed so mock tools can later be replaced with real enterprise REST API integrations.

 ---

-## Core Idea
+## Core Demo Story

-Traditional SDLC involves many roles:
+Traditional software delivery involves many people and teams:

 ```text
 Business Analyst